epsilon-phase/rsdupes/README.md

   usecase
 * Use memory mapped files somehow.
 It would reduce copying substantially which would likely reduce the overall system load, even if this program can saturate IO.
+* Operate exclusively on files that match or do not match a given pattern

 # Current JSON Structure